ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 ##### - Which cube slicing method would be easiest to use to return all horizontal 2D slices in a 4D cube?
 ##### - In what situations would indexing be the best way to subset a cube?
 What about slicing?

+<a name="plotting"></a>

-## Data Processing
+## Data Processing and Visualisation

 **Learning outcome**: by the end of this section, you will be able to use Iris to analyse and visualise weather and climate datasets.

 ### Plotting

-Iris comes with two plotting modules called ``iris.plot`` and ``iris.quickplot`` that wrap some of the common matplotlib plotting functions such that cubes can be passed as input rather than the usual NumPy arrays.
-The two modules are very similar, with the primary difference being that ``quickplot`` will add extra information to the axes, such as:
+Iris comes with two plotting modules called `iris.plot` and `iris.quickplot` that wrap some of the common matplotlib plotting functions such that cubes can be passed as input rather than the usual NumPy arrays.
+The two modules are very similar, with the primary difference being that `quickplot` will add extra information to the axes, such as:

 ##### - a colorbar,
 ##### - labels for the x and y axes, and